Ahmed-Osama2022/precentage-calc/README.md

 #  Percentage Calculator:
 ## percentage-calc
-- This project is about a simple calculator for those who want to know their precentage in something they are make a progress in.
+- This project is about a simple calculator for those who want to know their percentage in something they are make a progress in.
 - It help you getting know how much you have finished using percentage ``` % ```

 - You will be motivated for sure when you know how much you have finished.